jonatascastro12/siscontrole/README.md

 Enterprise Control System

 **SisControle** is a kind of ERP system to help enterprises management.
-Now, tt covers people managament, financial and some reports generation.
+Now, it covers people managament, financial and some reports generation.
 It is a Django based application.